erikvanmechelen/creative-process/README.md

 One possible first step is to take a personality test.
 After, you might examine the creative process you took on a recent project.
 Do any new approaches become available?

+_“I leave Sisyphus at the foot of the mountain.
+One always finds one's burden again.
+But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
+He too concludes that all is well.
+This universe henceforth without a master seems to him neither sterile nor futile.
+Each atom of that stone, each mineral flake of that night-filled mountain, in itself, forms a world.
+The struggle itself toward the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy.” - Albert Camus_

-Here's a place to complete a Big-5 Asessment (there are others):
+Ready?
+[Here's a website](https://www.understandmyself.com/personality-assessment) to complete a Big-5 Asessment (there are others):

 https://www.understandmyself.com/personality-assessment